GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 They leverage the redundancy of the spatial information across the multiple recorded channels.

 // Deep Learning
-Deep Learning methods have also been used in robotics to perform #("SSL").
+Deep learning methods have also been used in robotics to perform #("SSL").
 Nguyen et al. @nguyen_autonomous_2018 have collected a dataset to train a #acr("CNN") for localizing and facing a sound source with a humanoid robot head.
 #acr("SSL") can also be employed to enhance the #acr("ASR") performance of a robotic system.
 Dávila-Chacón et al. @davila-chacon_enhanced_2019 designed such a system that infers the #doa to rotate a robotic head to maximize the speech recognition score.